hpi-epic/BP2021/README.md

 Don't use `--reload` when deploying in production.

 You can just run the `app.py` with python from the docker folder as well.

+If you want to use the API, you need to provide an `API_TOKEN` in your environment variables.
+For each API request the value at the authorization header will be checked.
+You can only perform actions on the API, when this value is the same, as the value in your environment variable.

+WARNING: Please keep in mind, that the `API_TOKEN` must be kept a secret, if it is revealed, you need to revoke it and set a new secret.
+Furthermore, think about using transport encryption to ensure that the token won't get stolen on the way.

 ## 7. Tensorboard